bodnjenie14/shield-docs/launcher-guide/connecting-to-a-server.md

 ---
-description: How to connnect to a server using the launcher
+How to connnect to a server using the launcher
 ---

-# Connecting To A Server

-### How To Connect To A Server Using Launcher

-Using launcher select `Change Ip Address`
+Using the launcher select `Change Ip Address`

 Enter the ip of choice and press `ok`

 <figure><img src="../.gitbook/assets/Captura de pantalla 2024-01-17 140818.png" alt=""><figcaption></figcaption></figure>

-Then press  `online`
+Then press  `Online`

 ***

-### How To Connect To A Server Manually&#x20;
+# Connect To A Server Manually

 Open the file `project-bo4.json` in your Black ops 4 installation directory, At the lines: